24 Jan Kuhn Flooring to the Rescue: Answering Your Most Common Questions Regarding New Carpet

 - Carpet comes in a wide range of fibers, including natural materials such as wool and synthetic materials like nylon.
 The cost of your new carpet will be driven in part by the material you choose.
 Typically, natural fibers cost more than synthetic ones.

 - Plain designs or ordinary, neutral colors generally cost less than carpets with elaborate patterns.
 Additionally, if you choose a designer named carpet, over a generic brand, the designer carpet will cost you more.

 - The cost of carpeting being put into your home is directly related to who you are buying the flooring from and who is installing it for you.
 At Kuhn Flooring, we pride ourselves in our work and try to help each customer find what they are looking for in a price range that is affordable.

-Kuhn Flooring: The Solution to All Your Coral Springs Home Carpeting Needs
+Kuhn Flooring: The Solution to All Your Home Carpeting Needs in Coral Springs